bradenaw/juniper/docs/container/deque.md

 ```

 Deque is a double-ended queue, allowing push and pop to both the front and back of the queue.
-Pushes and pops are amoritized O(1).
+Pushes and pops are amortized O(1).
 The zero-value is ready to use.
 Deque should not be copied
 after first use.